Guided Variational Network for Image Decomposition: Numerical Experiments

 For the synthetic dataset, we adopt the generation procedure outlined in \cite{doi:10.1137/24M1677770}.
 Each synthetic observation $f$ is constructed as $f = c + t$, where the cartoon component $c$ comprises piecewise constant regions or smooth gradients, and the texture component $t$ is generated using periodic patterns or stochastic processes.
 This yields a dataset of 512 training images, each sized $128 \times 128$ pixels, accompanied by ground-truth decompositions for precise metric computation.
 In addition, several real-world natural images are employed for visual evaluation of the method's robustness in practical scenarios.

-Our approach is compared against traditional and several state-of-the-art methods: the total-variation and G-norm (TV-Gnorm) model \cite{wen2019primal}, the low-rank and weighted least-squares (LR-WLS) method \cite{li2025cartoon}, the deep unfolding Low Patch Rank network (LPR-Net) \cite{10.1007/978-3-031-92366-1_30}, and the plug-and-play joint structure-texture (Joint-PnP) scheme \cite{doi:10.1137/24M1677770}.
-These baselines are implemented using the authors' official code, with parameters set to recommended defaults or tuned for optimal performance.
+Our approach is compared against traditional baselines and several state-of-the-art methods: the total-variation and G-norm (TV-Gnorm) model \cite{wen2019primal}, the low-rank and weighted least-squares (LR-WLS) method \cite{li2025cartoon}, the deep unfolding Low Patch Rank network (LPR-Net) \cite{10.1007/978-3-031-92366-1_30}, and the plug-and-play joint structure-texture (Joint-PnP) scheme \cite{doi:10.1137/24M1677770}.
+For model-based methods, we tuned parameters for optimal performance.
+For Joint-PnP~\cite{doi:10.1137/24M1677770} and LPR-Net~\cite{10.1007/978-3-031-92366-1_30}, we use the official pretrained weights released by the respective authors.
+All three learning-based methods (including ours) are trained on synthetic data generated by the same procedure~\cite{doi:10.1137/24M1677770}.
+Our source code, pretrained weights, and training data are publicly available.\footnote{\url{https://github.com/yangli161029/NGVD}}

 For our model, the regularization parameters are initialized as $\lambda_1 = 1$ and $\lambda_2 = 0.2$, with adaptive weight updates conducted over $K=8$ iterations unless otherwise specified.
+The MLP $\Lambda_{\Theta_1}$ is initialized: the last linear layer has zero weights and biases $\mathrm{softplus}^{-1}(\lambda_i^{(0)})$.
+The U-Net $\mathcal{W}_{\Theta_2}$ uses Kaiming uniform initialization, with the final sigmoid layer biased toward $0.5$.
+The inner CG solver runs for at most $T=80$ steps per outer iteration (warm-started from $\hat{x}_{k-1}$, tolerance $10^{-6}$).
+Both subnetworks are optimized with Adam and a \texttt{ReduceLROnPlateau} scheduler; training 600 epochs (batch size 24) on a single NVIDIA RTX~4090 takes approximately 2 hours.

-Quantitative evaluations are based on the peak signal-to-noise ratio (PSNR), root mean squared error (RMSE), and structural similarity index measure (SSIM).
-Given the ground-truth cartoon component $c^\ast$ (similar for $t$) and its estimate $\hat{c}$, RMSE and PSNR are defined as
+Quantitative accuracy evaluations are based on the peak signal-to-noise ratio (PSNR), root mean squared error (RMSE), and structural similarity index measure (SSIM).
+Given the ground-truth cartoon component $c^\ast$ and its estimate $\hat{c}$ (similarly for the texture component, $t^\ast$ and $\hat{t}$), the RMSE and PSNR metrics are defined as

 where $ N $ denotes the number of pixels.
 Higher PSNR and lower RMSE values indicate superior reconstruction accuracy.
 The SSIM, which assesses perceptual quality, is computed as

 where $ \mu_c $ and $ \sigma_c $ represent the mean and (co)variance, respectively, and $ \epsilon_1, \epsilon_2 $ are small constants for stabilization.
 SSIM values closer to 1 reflect better preservation of structural information.